 The resulting anti-Thaksin coalition weathered frequent pro-Thaksin demonstrations - often by dint of military force - for four years before losing power in elections to a government led by Thaksin's sister, Yingluck Shinawatra.

-Yingluck Shinawatra mananged to avoid triggering violent opposition on the scale of the protests that brought down several previous governments until late 2013, when a proposal to amnesty her brother brought mass protests back to the streets of Bangkok.Conflict in south
+Yingluck Shinawatra managed to avoid triggering violent opposition on the scale of the protests that brought down several previous governments until late 2013, when an attempt to pass a political amnesty bill - which would have allowed Mr Thaksin to return from exile - brought mass protests back to the streets of Bangkok.Conflict in south

 Thailand has a minority Muslim, ethnic Malay population concentrated in its southern provinces.